Amazon Marketplace

 NP (New Product) refers to a product just launched on Amazon with no sales history.
 New products get a brief visibility boost from Amazon but must quickly build reviews and sales to climb rankings.
 The NP phase is critical for establishing momentum.

-Open term pageNR
+Open glossary pageNR

 Non-Replenishable